WildernessLabs/Meadow/README.md

  3. If it prompts you to install the C++ extension, install it and restart VS Code.
  4. Build the project by pressing `Command + Shift + B`.
 This should build, and deploy over USB by writing to the flash and start the OS.

+**Note:** You must close the ST-Link/ST-Util connection in order to be able to deploy from VS Code.
+If it's still active, simply press `ctrl+c` in the active `ST-Util` session.

 #### 7b: Debugging Nuttx